UcheEneh/camera_fau/README.md

   -	https://www.howtoforge.com/tutorial/how-to-install-openssl-from-source-on-linux/

   Note: using vim: https://www.cyberciti.biz/faq/linux-unix-vim-save-and-quit-command/

-  ANACONDA OpenSsl Location: /root/anaconda3/bin

 **************************************************************************************************************************
                                                  APPS
 **************************************************************************************************************************

-a.	camera_v1:
+a.	camera_v1: created using Qt Widgets
+b.	camera_v2: created using QML

-After setting up QT and android deployment on linux, open camera_frontend.pro o	Build and Run on desktop o	Deploy on phone:
+After setting up QT and android deployment on linux, open camera_frontend.pro
+-	Build and Run on desktop
+-	Deploy on phone:
-	Method 1: Deploy through debug on the qt creator software 	Method 2: Deploy through installing the “android-deploy-debug.apk” file in the build folder
+	- Method 1: Deploy through debug on the qt creator software
+	- Method 2: Deploy through installing the “android-deploy-debug.apk” file in the build folder

-b.	camera_v2:
-Created using QML
-Run on desktop
+Structure:
 •	Take picture
 •	Crop picture
-•	Open edit page
+•	Open edit page for the information about the picture

 Deploy to Phone

 1. Using QT IDE:
-2. Using apk: select Release and build the program, then go to the build folder e.g.
+2. Using apk: select Release and build the program, then go to the build folder

+e.g.
 root/build-simplecamera_vMine-Android_for_armeabi_v7a_GCC_4_9_Qt_5_11_2_for_Android_ARMv7-Release/android-build/build/outputs/apk/android-build-debug.apk

 The apk file can be copied to the phone and installed directly